L-Pinto/UMinho-LEI/III/MNOL/README.md

 ### :pushpin: Numerical Methods and Nonlinear Optimization

-***About*** : In this project ... put fitting text here... just an example : Name of project, tools used, etc...
+***About*** : These projects were developed using the platform MatLab.
+- The first project consisted in getting the values of a sample near to a polynomial and a non polynomial model.
+- The second and last project consisted in determine the maximum profit with the sale of products using the optimization routines of MatLab.

 ***Final Grade*** :
-  - First Project  : 18
+  - First Project  : 18 / 20
-  - Second Project : 19
+  - Second Project : 19 / 20

 #### :handshake: Contributors
 - [Luís Pinto](https://github.com/L-Pinto)